BWDaniels97/QA-SFIA-2/README.md

 I used Jira to plan out and keep track of my project.
 I used a Kanban board with full expansion on user stories, use cases and tasks needed to complete the project.
 It also helps keeping track of any issues or risks that I faced whilst completing the project.

-Here is a link to my Jira board: LINK HERE
+Here is a link to my Jira board: https://project-2-sfia.atlassian.net/secure/RapidBoard.jspa?projectKey=S2&useStoredSettings=true&rapidView=1

 <p align="center">
 <img src="Documents/jira.jpeg" alt="ci" width="500"/>